-Technoweld Director Graham Fry says “the technology is unique as it induces a compressive stress rather than a tensile (or tension) stress.
+Technoweld Director Graham Fry says “The technology is unique as it induces a compressive stress rather than a tensile (or tension) stress.
 For material to crack, it needs to be in tension, it needs to be pulling apart.
-UP puts in a compressive stress at the toe of the weld, right where you have the highest stress.
+UP puts in compressive stress at the toe of the weld, right where you have the highest stress.
 If something is in compression it can’t crack because it’s actually pushing together.
 That’s the difference between this method and all the other fatigue improvement methods.”

 UP was developed in 1972 by two Russian scientists to enhance the fatigue and corrosion attributes of ship and submarine structures.
 It is now utilised in defence, aerospace, mining, offshore drilling, shipbuilding, infrastructure, automotive, energy production, construction, and other industry sectors.

 The ability and the speed in which it can be applied is more efficient than Tig Toe remelting, and rotary burr methods, it is much more controlled and much more effective to improve fatigue performance and can save downtime of plant equipment assets which are often millions of dollars a day.

 In order to implement UP technology locally, Graham has spent ten years extensively researching fatigue life improvement and testing the different methods.
 His research has put him in contact with one of the original Russian developers, who he is still talking with today.
 He has undertaken training in the US and brought US and European experts to Australia to learn their techniques.
 Of the extensive technology trials he has undertaken he says “we’ve had a number of different cases where items were in a high fatiguing environment, they were lasting about 12 weeks.
 Through this treatment, we pushed it out to 24 weeks, then out to 36.
 We’ve got proven examples, not just theory, that this technology works.”